 Another way in which investors can promote racial equity investing is to engage asset managers in investment firms, who are part of the BIPOC community about the approach that they take when it comes to the implementation of diversity and inclusion within their internal teams.

 For investment firms led by people in BIPOC communities, it is important to find out things like: if the company has a DEI policy, the percentage of board members who are part of the BIPOC communities and also what percentage of their current assets under management are managed by firms led by people in BIPOC communities.

 Investing in companies led by people in the BIPOC community can help an investor company gain new perspective when it comes to portfolio management.
 This is because the perspective of people of color is usually rooted in respect for other people's cultures and lived experiences (2).

 Step 5: Iterating & Sharing

 To promote racial equity investing, it is important that investors evolve and participate in conversations that touch on diversity and equity that are happening worldwide.

 With the ever changing trends, managers and firm leaders should take the initiative of adjusting the different portfolios for financial alignment.

 Also, the efforts being put in place to promote DEI practices should be shared publicly in the organization and the progress disclosed to the public.
 By doing so, VC and investor companies will be encouraging transparency and accountability to the society (2).

-Role That VC And Investment Firms Can Play For Fair Funding Across BIPOC INVESTING IN COMPANIES WITH BIPOC LEADERS Investment Community
+Role that VC and Investment Firms can Play for Fair Funding across the BIPOC Investment Community